mojolicious/minion.js/README.md

 Tasks are created with `minion.addTask()`, and are async functions that represent the individual workloads workers can perform.
 Not all workers need to have the same tasks, but it is recommended for easier to maintain code.
-If you want to route individual jobs to certain workers, it is better to use named queues for that.
+If you want to route individual jobs to specific workers it is better to use named queues for that.

 ```js
 // Task without result